 H.R.
-1320 would amend current law that governs auctions of the electromagnetic spectrum in two ways.
+1320 would amend current law that governs auctions of the electromagnetic spectrum in three ways.
 First, it would change the process used to pay for the cost of relocating government operations when spectrum that is used by agencies is going to be reallocated and licensed for commercial services.
-Second, the bill would change the treatment of loans made by the Telecommunications Development Fund.
+Second, the bill would preclude the FCC from auctioning licenses for terrestrial services that use the 500 megahertz extending from 12.2 gigahertz to 12.7 gigahertz.
+Finally, the act would change the treatment of loans made by the Telecommunications Development Fund.
 The cost of these changes is described below.